 2.2 Evaluation

 We use data subsets for performance evaluation.
 To assess the predictive performance of our models we employ a k-fold cross-validation scheme (Hastie et al. 2009) combined with a squared error loss function.
 This cross-validation technique has been shown to estimate expected prediction error (Hastie et al. 2009) by randomly partitioning data points into k = 10 subsets, each with N/k members; k - 1 subsets are used to fit the model (the “training set”), reserving one subset for testing model performance.
 Each of the k subsets is used exactly once for evaluation.
 A mean squared error (MSE) loss is then computed for the model prediction of range shift magnitude in the reserved test data, which is the sum of squared differences between predicted and actual range shift magnitude over all data in the testing set.
 This process is repeated k times and a mean statistic is computed across the k MSE values that result (known as a “cross-validation mean”).
-The units of MSE estimates are those of the range shift, so MSE provides a direct assessment of model predictability.
+The units of MSE estimates are those of the range shift, so MSE provides a direct assessment of model predictive ability.
 The same cross-validation mean approach is used to compute average variable importance values to evaluate model drivers, described below.
 In these experiments we choose k = 10 (Hastie et al. 2009).

 2.3 Model Interpretation